Eastern Rukum District: Climate & geography

+Eastern Rukum district is the northernmost part of Lumbini Province, and its only mountain district.

+The district falls under are six climate classifications:

 Dhorpatan Reserve

 A large reserve area named Dhorpatan Reserve in the district was declared in 1987 with subsequent objective of protection and management of high altitude ecosystem in western Nepal.
 The reserve extends along the Dhaulagiri Himalayan Range of eastern Rukum, Myagdi and Baglung and covers 1325 square kilometers.
 Putha, Churen and Gurja Himal extend over the northern boundary of the reserve.
 Eastern Rukum itself occupies over sixty percentage territory of the reserve.

 Dhaulagiri Mountains

 Dhaulagiri mountain range extends from north-west to north-east of Eastern Rukum district and then continues eastward to its highest elevation, Dhaulagiri I, the 7th highest mountain in the world.
 The Kali Gandaki river gorge separates Dhaulagiri range and Annapurna range forming two mountain ranges in western Nepal.

 All along the Dhaulagiri range, the prominent mountains in the district are Mt.
 Putha Hiunchuli (Dhaulagiri VII) and Mount Sisne.
 Mount Putha is also the tallest mountain of Lumbini Province situated in the west end of Dhaulagiri II mountain chain, at an elevation of 7,246 meters.
 It was first climbed in 1954 by J. O. M. Roberts and Ang Nyima Sherpa.Another prominent mountain is Mount Sisne at the north.
 Locally known as Mount Sisne or Murkatta Himal, the mountain has an elevation of 5,849 meters.
 Mount Sisne was frequently featured in the literatures of civil war, as a symbol of the people's revolution and became an iconic landmark to revolutionaries during the 1996–2006 Nepal Civil War.
 In 2013, the mountain was first successfully ascended by a Nepalese expedition led by Man Bahadur Khatri.